 The kids are bored of the boardgames.
 They’ve coloured in everything bar the walls.
 And now your face is pressed up against a window, wondering what to do with the kids next.
-Know that you’re not the only one.
-Right now, kids are just bodies of energy looking for a release.
 Keeping them entertained at home is a full-time job.
 You need ideas.

 We hear you.
-So with enough on your plate already, we’re dishing up some easy-peasy, fun-filled family activities to beat the boredom.
+So with enough on your plate already, we’re dishing up some easy-peasy, fun-filled family activities.
 From

 hunting the house for treasure to creating a killer tune from kitchen utensils, explore our imaginative ideas that will keep your kids ticking.
 Simple ideas